Off-Peak Heating

 This means every £1 you spend on electricity will give you £1 worth of heat for your home.
 A new gas or oil boiler will always be less than 100% efficient and will become even less efficient as they age.

 Your installer will need to apply for 'additional load' for any electric heating installation.
-The good news is that we can guarantee acceptance for any applications for Off-Peak Heating up to 18kW, which means most 1- and 2-bedroom homes could benefit - and a good few 3-bedroom properties too.
+The good news is that we guarantee acceptance for any applications for Off-Peak Heating up to 18kW, which means most 1- and 2-bedroom homes could benefit - plus some 3-bedroom properties too.

 And just like modern hot water cylinders, storage heater units are well insulated to minimise heat loss and your heating bill.

-Modern Off-Peak Storage Heaters work just like other dry heating systems and are easily controllable, giving you the heat you need when you need it.
+A 'wet' heating system runs off a boiler and relies on complex plumbing and piping systems.
+Modern Off-Peak Storage Heaters work like other 'dry' heating systems (meaning 0 risk of leaks), and are easily controllable - giving you the heat you need when you need it.

 Spring and Summer are the best time to make the switch.
 As with a house extension or roof replacement, it takes time but is worthwhile.